vikizruttova/dataset_classification/README.md

 **evaluate.py** - takes adjusted dataset from classify.py, creates confusion matrices, classification reports, and mistakes in classification.

-**transformer.py** - adjust the dataset for multilabel evaluation - creates binary represnetation of each label.
+**transformer.py** - adjust the dataset for multilabel evaluation - creates a binary representation of each label.

-## binary classification
+## Binary classification

-**classify.py** - takes JSONL dataset and each entry is classified in API for hate speech detection and returns adjusted dataset - hatespeech or not(other)
+**classify.py** - takes JSONL dataset and each entry is classified in API for hate speech detection and returns adjusted dataset - hate-speech or not(other)

-**evaluate.py** - takes adjusted dataset from classify.py, creates confusion matrices, classification reports and roc curve.
+**evaluate.py** - takes adjusted dataset from classify.py, creates confusion matrices, classification reports, and roc curve.